3DCoded/Happy-Hare/MMU-Calibration.md

 > (i) ERCF v1.1 users need to pay particular attention to letter suffixes after the version number in `mmu_parameters.cfg`<br>
 > (ii) ERCF v1.1 users that are using a bypass block modification also need to specify the position of that block with `BYPASS_BLOCK=` (see command reference) to indicate which bearing block contains the bypass.

-#### For Selector designs with no deterministic hard stop at limit at travel (Tradrack) OR as alternative option for ERCFv2
+#### B) Extrapolate first and last gates
-The automated method above will work for Tradrack but unless the gates/lanes are tight together the calibration of higher number gates may drift.
-To address that a better method that can be used with Tradrack or any MMU design with equally spaced gates (e.g. ERCF v2) is as follows:
+Although the above automated method above will attempt to calibrate when the selector has no deterministic hard stop at limit at travel (Tradrack) it can result in drift unless all the gates/lanes are perfectly tight together.
+To address this a better method that can be used with Tradrack or any MMU design with equally spaced gates (e.g. ERCF v2) is as follows:
- - MMU_MOTORS_OFF
+  > MMU_MOTORS_OFF
- - Use a piece of filament to align gate 0; remove filament
+  > _Use a piece of filament to align gate 0; remove filament_
- - `MMU_CALIBRATE_SELECTOR GATE=0`
+  > MMU_CALIBRATE_SELECTOR GATE=0
- - MMU_MOTORS_OFF
+  > MMU_MOTORS_OFF
- - Use a pieve of filament to align the last gate; remove filament
+  > _Use a pieve of filament to align the last gate; remove filament_
+  > `MMU_CALIBRATE_SELECTOR GATE=n
- - `MMU_CALIBRATE_SELECTOR GATE=n` (where n is the last gate number, remember we are 0 based) This will automatically set the offset of all intermediate gates distributing any build variance
+  > _(where n is the last gate number, remember we are 0 based)_
+This will automatically set the offset of all intermediate gates distributing any build variance

-#### Individual gate calibration
+#### C) Individual gate calibration
-Although it should not be necessary, there is an option update a single position if you would like to tune or run into problems.
+Although it should not be necessary other than for the bypass gate, there is an option update a single position if you would like to tune or run into problems.
 See the command reference for more detailed information on options, but basically you turn MMU motors off, line up the desired gate with the selector and run:

   > MMU_CALIBRATE_SELECTOR SINGLE=1 GATE=...

 Strictly speaking `SINGLE=1` is only required if calibrating just your final gate to avoid automatic extrapolation.

+#### D) Individual bypass gate calibration
+Similar to the above if your MMU has a bypass gate you can calibrate it's position by aligning the selector and running:

+  > MMU_CALIBRATE_SELECTOR BYPASS=1

 **Validation:** At the end of this step you should be able to select any tool/gate on your MMU.
 For instance, try running `MMU_HOME TOOL=3` to re-home and select tool/gate #3.